ryuuwiz/next-weather/README.md

 # Weather App

-> A simple weather app that can search weather by city name
+> A simple weather app

 ## Built with